ssentury/DeadTownSurvival_Releases/README.md

 # Dead Town Survival

-**Dead Town Survival** is the official release repository for the game.
+The official release repository for the game Dead Town Survival.
 This repository provides downloadable builds for supported platforms.

 ---